zenml-io/zenml/docs/book/user-guide/production-guide/configure-pipeline.md

       - pyarrow
 ```

-The first section is the so called `settings` of the pipeline.
+The first section is the so-called `settings` of the pipeline.
 This section has a `docker` key, which controls the [containerization process](cloud-orchestration.md#orchestrating-pipelines-on-the-cloud).
-Here, we are simply telling ZenML that we need `pyarrow` as a pip requirement, and we want to enable to `sklearn` integration of ZenML, which will in turn install the `scikit-learn` library.
+Here, we are simply telling ZenML that we need `pyarrow` as a pip requirement, and we want to enable the `sklearn` integration of ZenML, which will in turn install the `scikit-learn` library.
 This docker section can be populated with many different options, and correspond to the [DockerSettings](https://sdkdocs.zenml.io/latest/core_code_docs/core-config/#zenml.config.docker_settings.DockerSettings) class in the Python SDK.

 ### Associating a ZenML Model